ziqiangcui/CoLaKG/README.md

 This is the Pytorch implementation for our SIGIR'25 paper: **Comprehending Knowledge Graphs with Large Language Models for Recommender Systems**.

 ## Update 🚀
+**[2025-09-02]**
-**[2025 Sep 2nd]** We have fixed some broken files: mind_embeddings_simcse_kg_user.pt and mind_embeddings_simcse_kg.pt.
+We have fixed some broken files: mind_embeddings_simcse_kg_user.pt and mind_embeddings_simcse_kg.pt.
 Their sizes exceed the upload limit.
 Please find them in 🔗 [Google Drive Download Link](https://drive.google.com/drive/u/0/folders/14W3TpbO1k9XZ_13gilcdzwTAU5jn8Qel).

+**[2025-09-01]**
-**[2025 Sep 1st]** We have uploaded the data preprocessing code (in the `data_preprocess` folder) and supplemented the corresponding knowledge source data (in the `data` folder).
+We have uploaded the data preprocessing code (in the `data_preprocess` folder) and supplemented the corresponding knowledge source data (in the `data` folder).
 Some files (e.g. llm_input_user/item.json, original knowledge data) exceed the size limit for GitHub upload.
 Please download them from the Google Drive link below:

 🔗 [Google Drive Download Link](https://drive.google.com/drive/u/0/folders/14W3TpbO1k9XZ_13gilcdzwTAU5jn8Qel)